BrokkrFinance/brokkr-sdk-monorepo/packages/brokkr-sdk/README.md

 With this SDK you can fetch the information about portfolios, user holdings, and detail on invest and withdraw in a portfolio.

 To install the package:

 ```npm install brokkr-sdk```
 or

 ```yarn add brokkr-sdk```

 To start integrating you need an api key.
-Please contact the team(discord, twitter, telegram) to get an api key. w
+Please contact the team(discord, twitter, telegram) to get an api key.

 There are three different types of portfoilios in brokkrs: Token based(aka Strategies), DCA, Indexes.